eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-config.md

 As said above, pods in OpenShift are started with an arbitrary user with a dynamic UID that is generated for each namespace individually.
 As a result, a user in an OpenShift pod does not have write permissions for files and directories unless root group (UID - `0`) has write permissions for those (an arbitrary user in OpenShift belongs to root group).
 All Che ready to go stacks are optimized to run well on OpenShift.
 See an example from a [base image](https://github.com/eclipse/che-dockerfiles/blob/master/recipes/stack-base/centos/Dockerfile#L45-L48).
 What happens there is that a root group has write permissions for `/projects` (where workspace projects are located), a user home directory and some other dirs.

-## Che Server Logs

-# TODO OUTDATED
-When Eclipse Che gets deployed to OpenShift, a PVC `che-data-volume` is [created](https://github.com/eclipse/che/blob/master/deploy/openshift/che-openshift.yml#L7) and bound to a PV.
-Logs are persisted in a PV and can be retrieved in the following ways:

-* `oc get log dc/che`
-* `oc describe pvc che-data-claim`, find PV it is bound to, then `oc describe pv $pvName`, you will get a local path with logs directory.
-Be careful with permissions for that directory, since once changed, Che server wont be able to write to a file
-* in OpenShift web console, eclipse-che project, **pods > che-pod > logs**.

-It is also possible to configure Che master not to store logs, but produce JSON encoded logs to output instead.
-It may be used to collect logs by systems such as Logstash.
-To configure JSON logging instead of plain text environment variable `CHE_LOGS_APPENDERS_IMPL` should have value `json`.
-See more at [logging docs][logging].

 ## Multi-User: Using Own Keycloak and PSQL

 Out of the box Che is deployed together with Keycloak and Postgres pods, and all three services are properly configured to be able to communicate.
 However, it does not matter for Che what Keycloak server and Postgres DB to use, as long as those have compatible versions and meet certain requirements.

+Follow instructions on deploying multi-user [Che without Keycloak or Postgres or both][openshift-multi-user].

 ***Che Server and Keycloak***

-KeyCloak server URL is retrieved from the `CHE_KEYCLOAK_AUTH__SERVER__URL` environment variable.
+Keycloak server URL is retrieved from the `CHE_KEYCLOAK_AUTH__SERVER__URL` environment variable.
 A new installation of Che will use its own Keycloak server running in a Docker container pre-configured to communicate with Che server.
 Realm and client are mandatory environment variables.
 By default Keycloak environment variables are:

 ```
 CHE_KEYCLOAK_AUTH__SERVER__URL=http://${KC_ROUTE}:5050/auth